wso2/docs-is/en/docs/administer/setting-up-mysql.md

 4. Enter the password when prompted.

+    !!! info
         In most systems, there is no default root password.
 Press the **Enter** key without typing anything if you have not changed the default root password.

 5. In the MySQL command prompt, create the database using the following
     command: